 The Vosges to Flims, (Switzerland).

-Lake Garda to Ancona & overnight ferry to Igoumenitsa, (Greece).
+Mugello to Ancona & overnight ferry to Igoumenitsa (Greece).

 Igoumenitsa to the suspended monasteries at Meteora.